Long-Tail vs. Short-Tail Keywords Simple Bookmark Icon

 With Google Trends (another free keyword research) tool, you can research long-tail keywords by:

 If you use a paid keyword tool, like Keywords Everywhere, you can see keyword metrics like search volume and competitiveness within Google Trends.
-While optional, this data can help you skim your keyword results faster.
+While optional, this data can help you skim your keyword results faster and support your long tail keywords research process.

 Google Keyword Planner